buildy-ui/app-starter/docs/101-guide.md

 ├─ Is it a common element (button, card, badge)?
 │  └─ YES → Use UI8Kit component
 │
-├─ Is it a page layout or custom section?
+├─ Need responsive layout (md:, lg:, xl:)?
-│  └─ YES → Use RSD + TWSX
+│  └─ YES → Use className + Tailwind JIT
 │
-├─ Need CSS Grid?
+├─ Need hover/focus states or animations?
-│  └─ YES → Use twsx('grid grid-cols-3 gap-4')
+│  └─ YES → Use className + Tailwind JIT
 │
-├─ Need custom styling?
+├─ Need simple inline styles?
-│  └─ YES → Use css.create() directly
+│  └─ YES → Use twsx() for inline styles
 │
 └─ Need a color?
    └─ Always use shadcn tokens (bg-primary, text-foreground)